 Noise by Part of Warm Mineral Springs

 Average noise levels for Warm Mineral Springs residents, grouped by direction from the center of Warm Mineral Springs.
-Central Warm Mineral Springs carries the highest population-weighted average; Western Warm Mineral Springs carries the lowest.
-Just 14% of residents in Western Warm Mineral Springs live in blocks above the EPA's 55 dBA threshold, a third of the share in Central Warm Mineral Springs.
+The highest population-weighted average is in northeastern Warm Mineral Springs; the lowest is in southwestern Warm Mineral Springs, where just 13% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Northern Warm Mineral Springs